 - Chaim Gingold's Gadget Survey

-- Katherine Ye's collection of links on notion
+- Katherine Ye's collection of links on notation

 - Eric Hosick's Visual Programming Languages - Snapsnots